Women's Traditional Dress of Karnataka

-The Mysore crepe silk, is apt as costume for office or workplace, more because of its light-weight, and easier maintenance.
+The Mysore crepe silk is worn mainly for office or workplace, more because of its light-weight, and easier maintenance.
 It is supple opaque crepe silk complemented with Jari margins.
-These saris are dyed in spectacular colours after the completion of the weaving.
+These saris are dyed in bright colours after the completion of the weaving.
 The Ilkal and the Mokalmuru sarees stand as the ethnic motif of Karnataka.
-It is used for regular wear and tear and also as traditional costume, by a fashion-conscious Karnataka lady.
-Karnataka presents before the world its harmonisation of modernity and tradition.
-When Bangalore reigns as the Silicon Valley of India, it is evident that women and men will also adhere to the formal office wear, suitable for working environs.
-Today`s girls might wear Mysore crepe salwars, or Karnataka handloom's cotton salwar or saree, or even Western jeans and trousers for practical purpose.
+It is used for both regular and occasional purpose.
+In modern days, Mysore crepe salwars and Karnataka handloom's cotton also forms part of women’s attire of Karnataka.

 Men's Traditional Dress of Karnataka